INNOVINATI/completely/README.md

 ```

 **completely** currently works with:
-- Lists of strings / ints / floats
+- strings / ints / floats
+- lists
+- sets
-- Lists of dicts
+- dicts
-- Nested lists of one of the above
+- Nested objects of one of the above

 ## Setup
 ```bash